Skip to main content

 The Office 365 Module

-The Office 365 Module syncs license and user data from your clients' Microsoft 365 tenants, giving both your team and your clients visibility into license assignments, license types, and MFA status.
+The Office 365 Module syncs license and user data from your clients' Microsoft 365 tenants, giving both your team and your clients visibility into license assignments, license types, MFA status, and sign-in activity.

 What syncs from Office 365